 Step 1: Tools/Toolsuite

-Uncertainty paralyses.
+Uncertainty paralyzes.
 Recommend which tools or tool suites should be used.
-A decision creates certainty, because employees and colleagues know afterwards which tools are available and feasible.
+A decision creates certainty because employees and colleagues know afterward which tools are available and feasible.
 They no longer run the risk of using banned tools.